Vopaaz/learning-utility/docs/source/content/checkpoints.rst

     .. code-block:: text

         ComplexParamsIdentifyWarning: A complicated object is an attribute of <__main__.Foo object at 0x000001CE66E897B8>, it may cause mistake when detecting whether there is checkpoint for this call.

-checkpoint, the function decorator
+checkpoint, the decorator
 """""""""""""""""""""""""""""""""

 .. py:decorator:: checkpoint